 After graduating high school, Eli pursued further studies in bass at Butler University (B.A.) and the Eastman School of Music (M.M.).
 At Butler University, he studied bass with Professor David Murray, and Jazz Studies with Dr. Matt Pivec and Gary Walters.
 Initially, Eli intended to study classical bass and moonlight in the jazz ensembles at Butler University.
 However, after meeting several members of the Indianapolis Jazz community, he fell in love with not only Jazz, but also the relational elements that accompany it.
 From that point on Mr. Uttal-Veroff has continued to strive for excellence in Classical, Jazz, and several other idioms of music.

-Two of Mr. Uttal-Veroff’s more recent endeavors are Brazilian Music and Film Music.
-His fascination with Brazilian Music began after discovering Francisco Tenorio Jr’s recording Embalo.
+In more recent endeavors, Mr. Uttal-Veroff developed a fascination with Brazilian Music after discovering Francisco Tenorio Jr’s recording Embalo.
 Ever since, Eli has made studying the early years of the Brazilian musical movement known as MPB (Música Popular Brasileira) a priority.
 The Brazilian music of this era was a distant cousin of Jazz, and represents an incredibly important exchange of musical language and culture.

 To hire one of Eli Uttal-Veroff’s ensembles fill out the following contact form.